rab-dev/localhosts/README.md

 # Welcome to Localhosts

-Map custom domains to local servers.
+Map custom domains to localhost ports.

 ## Motivation: